sitepark/github-project-workflow/docs/index.md

 To create a hotfix release, a hotfix branch must first be created.
 This can also be done via a provided GibHub Action.
 A Hotifx release always only increases the patch level of a previously released version.

 To create a support release, a support branch must first be created.
 This is always created manually.
-A support release always only increases the mino level of a previously released version.
+A support release always only increases the minor level of a previously released version.
 A hotfix can be created from a support release in the same way as from a main release.

+---
+**NOTE**

+All changes committed in a `hotfix` or `support` branch are **not** automatically applied to other branches such as the `main` branch, but must be applied with a `cherry-pick`.

+It is important that there is **no** merge from the `hotix` branch to the `main` branch, as it is provided in other branching models.

+---